openxc/vi-firmware/docs/definitions/mappings.rst

 messages.
 This is only necessary for boolean types at the moment - if your signal has states defined, we assume you need to encode a string state value back to its original numerical value.

+``enabled`` - (optional, true by default) Enable or disable all processing of a CAN signal.
+By default, a signal is enabled; if this flag is false, the signal will be left out of the generated source code.

 .. _value-handlers: